twoojoo/node-smart-queues/README.md

 //pause the queue until the start command is triggered queue.pause()

-//pause the queue for 5000ms
+//pause the queue for 5000ms (or until a start command) queue.pause(5000)
-queue.pause(5000)

 //true/false